 Other types of plots such as bar plots, pie plots, and map plots, can help to visualize certain information.
 You can plot the original data to see or validate assumptions about certain characteristics.
 You can also plot your results by comparing the predicted values for testing and the real values.

 In addition, you can plot the clustering results to see how the data is grouped, highlighting the variables that are affecting the determination of the clusters.

 There are also more plots available such as 3-dimensional scatter plots and other representations that might be useful for more complicated sceneries.

 As highlighted throughout, data visualization is an important and effective technique for helping us understand data.

 First off, it helps you to understand and make sense of data and can help to find outliers and take insights around the distribution of the data.
-Secondly, it can provide information and examples on how certain variables are related to one another.
+Secondly, it can provide information and examples of how certain variables are related to one another.

 Finally, it can help you to explain the output of your model, as well as compare the performance of different models against one another.

-So, when used correctly, data visualization is a technique that can effectively help not just data scientists working with complex data, but also simpler types of data that we are presented with on a day-to-day basis.
+So, when used correctly, data visualization is a technique that can effectively help not just data scientists working with complex data, but also with simpler types of data that we are presented with on a day-to-day basis.